Autism spectrum research — NIH Funding Overview

 Funding Strategy24 min read

-Understanding NIH Funding Trends: How to Position Your Research for Success 2025
+Understanding NIH Funding Trends: How to Position Your Research for Success

 How to use NIH funding patterns to position a project, choose institutes, and avoid overreading noisy trend shifts.

 Data on this page is sourced from NIH RePORTER, the public NIH grants database.
-Counts and example awards are refreshed daily.
+Counts and example awards reflect a snapshot last refreshed on June 9, 2026; the interactive tools query RePORTER live.
 NIH Grant Explorer is an independent resource and is not affiliated with NIH or the U.S. government.
+Read our data methodology for how these numbers are built and their limitations.